c-bata/SM-100/README.md

 SM-100 was designed to solve these issues.
 Drawing from my experience building compact 3D printers like the [Fraxinus 00w2](https://fraxinus.jp/en/docs/micro-printers/#fraxinus00w2), [Fraxinus 00cw](https://fraxinus.jp/en/docs/community/#fraxinus00cw), [Fraxinus 00tcw](https://x.com/c_bata_/status/1891012343326261727), and [Voron 0.2](https://github.com/voronDesign/Voron-0), I focused on three design priorities:

-1. **Ultra-compact footprint**: Achieved by using a Bowden extruder, side-mounted part cooling, and external USB-PD power to eliminate the need for an internal PSU.
+1. **Compact Footprint**: My use of 3D printers goes through phases.
+Some months I print often, while in others I barely use one at all.
+When life gets busy, a printer can sit unused for weeks, and if it takes up too much space, it becomes harder to justify keeping around.
+For me, compactness is essential to owning a 3D printer long term.
-2. **Thermal Management**: Excessive stepper motor heat can reduce torque and shorten motor life.
-Placing the A/B/Z motors and electronics in a dedicated bottom compartment allows them to be cooled by front intake fans.
+2. **Thermal Management**: Excessive heat in stepper motors can reduce torque and shorten motor life.
+On my Voron 0.2, which used LDO NEMA 14 steppers, I occasionally ran into skipped steps before adding active cooling.
+Adding a dedicated fan to each motor would have meant too many fans, so on the SM-100 I placed the A/B/Z motors and electronics in a dedicated lower compartment, where they can all be cooled by the front intake fans.
 3. **Fire Safety**: For a machine intended for home use, fire safety is a critical consideration.
 Using stainless-steel sheet metal for the main structure helps reduce fire risk compared with printed parts, while still providing excellent rigidity.

-Below is a size comparison with the Voron V0.
+So far, the SM-100 is my favorite custom 3D printer I have built.
+As the comparison with the Voron 0.2 below shows, it is fairly compact while still offering practical print quality for everyday use.
+It lacks some of the advanced features found in modern commercial printers, such as multi-color printing, but its small number of parts and simple toolhead make maintenance and repairs straightforward.
+That simplicity is a big part of why I think it is a machine I can keep using for years.

 ![SM-100 vs Voron V0](./images/sm-100-vs-voron-v0.jpg)